nzvincent/nzvincent-github/ansible-install-kubernetes-cluster-centos7/README.md

 The installation includes three parts.
 * An automated master, worker and NFS nodes intallation using Ansible.
 * Linux command line to setup one-off Kubernetes master and worker nodes pairing.
-* Deploy 3 replicated Nginx loadbalance proxy using Kubernetes deployment file.
+* Deploy 3 replicated Nginx loadbalance proxy using Kubernetes deployment and Docker.

 **Provisioning your VM**
 First, assuming you've already configured 4 Centos 7 VM with minimun installation for: